KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

 ```
 Here, The Producer start producing objects and pushing it to the Queue.
 Once the queue is full, the producer will wait until consumer consumes it and it will start producing again.
 Similar behavior is displayed by consumer. where the consumer waits until there is a single element in queue.
 It will resume consumer once the queue has element.

-## Q. What are concurrent collection classes?

-The concurrent collection APIs of Java provide a range of classes that are specifically designed to deal with concurrent operations.
-These classes are alternatives to the Java Collection Framework and provide similar functionality except with the additional support of concurrency.

-**Java Concurrent Collection Classes**

-* BlockingQueue
-* ArrayBlockingQueue
-* SynchronousQueue
-* PriorityBlockingQueue
-* LinkedBlockingQueue
-* DelayQueue
-* BlockingDeque
-* LinkedBlockingDeque
-* TransferQueue
-* LinkedTransferQueue
-* ConcurrentMap
-* ConcurrentHashMap
-* ConcurrentNavigableMap
-* ConcurrentSkipListMap

 ## Q. How can we create a synchronized collection from given collection?